frabunsen/calamari/README.md

 MatLab GUI for AFM images

 ## CV-Latex
-A basci template for curriculum-vitae in Latex
+A basic template for curriculum-vitae in Latex